German Historical Institute London

 Articles and Chapters

-‘Introduction’, in Geetha B. Nambissan/ Nandini Manjrekar/ Shivali Tukdeo/ Indra Sengupta (eds.), Shifting Landscapes: Education and Urban Transformations in India, co-eds.
-[Manuscript submitted for Publication by Sage Open Access Series for MWF/ICAS:MP India, forthcoming 2024]
+‘Introduction: Education and the Changing Urban in India’, in Geetha B. Nambissan/ Nandini Manjrekar/ Shivali Tukdeo/ Indra Sengupta (eds.), Shifting Landscapes: Education and Urban Transformations in India, co-eds.
+[Final manuscript submitted for publication in MWF/ICAS:MP series with Cambridge University Press, forthcoming 2024]

 ‘From Text to Field.
 Georg Bühler and the Production of Knowledge in late Nineteenth Century India’ (Lecture at the Österreichischen Akademie der Wissenschaften (ÖAW), December 2021). [forthcoming in Beiträge zur Kultur- und Geistesgeschichte Asiens of the ÖA]